gavin-robey/fractal_visualizer/instructions/README-4.1.md

     -   The concrete sub-classes of `Fractal` are used _interchangeably_ in your program.
         -   This is an example of *polymorphism* in action: objects of different classes which are used in the same way.
         -   The code which uses a `Fractal`-derived object does not inspect the object to determine what kind of fractal it is; it just works because it defines the `count()` method.
+            -   Directly inspecting the type of an object (i.e. checking `isinstance(frac, Julia)`) before use defeats the purpose of polymorphism.
+A submission that does this will lose points.
     -   `Fractal` objects have no relation whatsoever to `Palettes`, nor any knowledge about `Colors`.
+        -   Information that relates to a `Palette` (such as its length) can be known by a `Fractal` object if needed, **but your fractal should not get this information from a `Palette` object or the `Palette` module directly**
 1.  `FractalFactory` class or module
     -   Follow the [Factory Method Pattern](https://sourcemaking.com/design_patterns/factory_method) in your program when you need to instantiate objects embodying fractal algorithms.  `FractalFactory` returns a concrete fractal object based upon a configuration file given to it from the main program.
 See below for details about the format of the fractal configuration file.
     -   The file defining `FractalFactory` is the only place in your entire program where your concrete `Fractal`-derived classes need to be imported.